Turn Down for What: Usage in media

 In December 2014, a portion of the song was used in an AT&T Wireless commercial announcing the "completion" of their network export's goal of providing improved LTE connectivity.

 Starting in 2014, the Houston Texans would play the song every time J. J. Watt recorded a sack.

 In March 2015, Disney Channel used the song in a promo for the "Tune in 4 What?"
 4 night event, which promoted new episodes of Liv and Maddie, Dog With a Blog, Jessie, Austin & Ally, I Didn't Do It, Girl Meets World, and K.C.
 Undercover.

 In April 2017, the song was featured in a Saturday Night Live commercial parody called "Turtle Shirt".

-In November 2017, "Turn Down For What?" was the title of a research paper in the American Journal of Transplantation written by Mary Grace Bowring, Dorry Segev, and colleagues, about the decision to turn down offers of certain deceased donor kidneys for transplantation.
+In November 2017, "Turn Down for What?" was the title of a research paper in the American Journal of Transplantation written by Mary Grace Bowring, Dorry Segev and colleagues, about the decision to turn down offers of certain deceased donor kidneys for transplantation.

 In January 2018, figure skater Jimmy Ma started using the song in his routine.

 The song was featured during a montage of an episode from the HBO Max animated sitcom, Close Enough.

 In 2021, "Turn Down for What" was used as the soundtrack in a series of TV commercials for British Gas which focused on sustainability.

+Lil Jon performed the song as a guest at the Super Bowl LVIII halftime show.

+In 2024, Lil Jon performed "Turn Down for What" at the 2024 Democratic National Convention during Georgia's roll call as part of the nomination of Kamala Harris and Tim Walz.
+DJ Snake posted his disapproval of the song's use for a political end.